-FlowLayoutPanel ControlThis article covers the FlowLayoutPanel control in Windows Forms.
+FlowLayoutPanel ControlUse the FlowLayoutPanel control in Windows Forms to organize UI elements.

 simplifies how controls are arranged.
 With FlowLayoutPanel, we have the controls flow like text from left to right, top to bottom, or the opposite directions.
 No pixel-based positioning is required for these controls.